janinamass/gardening/Scythe2/docs/source/Introduction.rst

 Scythe picks best matching transcripts for one-to-one orthologous genes from two or more species.
 The goal is to provide the best, i.e. most homologous set of sequences, for a subsequent multiple sequence alignment in order to minimize sources for misalignment in an automated fashion.
+Scythe will perform pairwise global alignments using the Needleman-Wunsch algorithm [NE1970] as implemented in needleall as part of the EMBOSS package [EMB2000].

-Please see the `Tutorial` on how to use Scythe.
+Please see the :ref:`tutorial` on how to use Scythe.

 ..
 [NEE1970] Needleman, Saul B.; and Wunsch, Christian D. (1970).
 "A general method applicable to the search for similarities in the amino acid sequence of two proteins".
 Journal of Molecular Biology 48 (3): 443–53. doi:10.1016/0022-2836(70)90057-4.
 PMID 5420325.